Lost-Outpost/Telsera/GAMEPLAY.md

   > :video_game: To begin, head to Pale Pass southeast of Falkreath

-- [Chanterelle](https://www.nexusmods.com/skyrimspecialedition/mods/32603) - An open world to explore, made to be used alongside Survival Mode.

-  > :video_game: To begin, find the various cave entries along the southern borders of Falkreath Hold.

 - [Saints and Seducers - Extended Cut](https://www.nexusmods.com/skyrimspecialedition/mods/72772) - Return to the Shivering Isles in a fully-voiced overhaul of Skyrim's Saints and Seducers Creation.

   > :video_game: To begin, you must be at least level 20 and have completed the vanilla Daedric quest The Mind of Madness.
 Sleeping for 6 in-game hours or reentering Solitude will begin a series of events setting you on the path.

 - [VIGILANT](https://www.nexusmods.com/skyrimspecialedition/mods/11849) - Vigilant of Stendarr Quest.

+  > :video_game: To begin, you must be at least level 30.
+Travel to the Windpeak Inn in Dawnstar to speak with Altano.

+- [UNSLAAD](https://www.nexusmods.com/skyrimspecialedition/mods/11789) - Quest mod of Half-Dragon.
+Add fluffy equipment and creatures.

+  > :video_game: To begin, you must be at least level 30.
+Travel to the training grounds at High Hrothgar and activate the doll at the edge of the mountain cliff.

+- [GLENMORIL](https://www.nexusmods.com/skyrimspecialedition/mods/32998) - Witch Hunter's Quest, Armors and weapons.

-  > :video_game: To begin, you must be at least level 30 and have completed the vanilla quest, House of Horrors.
-Once you have met those requirements, speak with Altano, who is located in the Windpeak Inn in Dawnstar.
+  > :video_game: To begin, you must be at least level 30.
+Travel to the gate entrance of Falkreath and speak with Lalanoah.

 - [Clockwork](https://www.nexusmods.com/skyrimspecialedition/mods/4155) - Clockwork is a quest mod involving a castle high in the Velothi Mountains, lost to the world for over a hundred years.
 Once found, you may call Clockwork Castle home... but if you want to leave, you'll need to discover how to escape.